SimonMoitie/Wonky-Piano/Code/README.md

 ### sm-client-rt.py
 The ```sm-client-rt.py``` file is based on the ```demo-client.py``` file from the Escape Hub.
 A summary the ```demo-client.py``` code can be seen here: [https://github.com/purplepixie/escape-hub].

+#### Using Threads To Start The Puzzles
-The puzzle levels are run in threads using a functions that starts the thread:
+The puzzle levels are run in threads.
+There is a function that starts the threads:
 ```python
 def startPuzzleLevel(puzzleLevel):
     ...
     puzzleThread = threading.Thread(target=puzzleLevel)
     puzzleThread.start()
 ```
-and a function that stops the thread:
+and a function that stops the threads:
 ```python
 def stopPuzzleLevel():
     ...